brainfucksec/brainfucksec.github.io/_posts/2022-04-28-android-foss-apps-list.md

 - [CalyxOS](https://calyxos.org/docs/guide/apps/) -  App stores, app compatibility, and apps special to CalyxOS.
 - [Guardian Project](https://guardianproject.info/apps/) - Guardian Project is a project that creates easy to use secure apps, open-source software libraries, and customized solutions for personal security, anonymity and privacy.
 - [DivestOS](https://divestos.org/pages/our_apps) - DivestOS Apps.
-- [SimpleMobileTools](https://github.com/orgs/SimpleMobileTools) - A group of simple, open source Android apps without ads and unnecessary permissions, with customizable colors.
+- [Fossify](https://github.com/FossifyOrg) - Fossify is all about community-backed, open-source, and ad-free mobile apps.
+A fork of the @SimpleMobileTools, which is no longer maintained, and we're here to continue the legacy, bringing simple and private tech to everyone.
 - [You Apps](https://you-apps.net) - A collection of open source Android apps, developed with privacy in mind and beautiful design.
 - [SECUSO](https://github.com/SecUSo) - SECUSO - Security Usability Society.
 - [MicroG Project](https://microg.org/) - A free-as-in-freedom re-implementation of Google's proprietary Android user space apps and libraries.